martypdx/callback.js/README.md

 	console.log.cb

-`cb` will throw any err recieved on the callback.
+`cb` will throw any err received on the callback.

 # with